IgniteUI/app-builder-docfx/en/on-prem-prerequisites-and-installation.md

 docker rm appbuilder
 ```

-5 - Run the container with the same command as the one used in step 5. of the first time installation.
+5 - Run the container with the same command as the one used in step 5. of the first time installation

 ## Activation
 This section assumes that you already installed the On-Prem instance and it is now up and running.

-When the server is first started a prompt dialog will provide you with _Installation ID_ and a _Authentication key_ will be requested.
-Send this Installation ID to our [Sales department](https://www.infragistics.com/about-us/contact-us#sales) based on your region and we will provide you with _Authentication key_ to activate the server.
+When the server is first started, a prompt dialog will provide you with _Installation ID_ and a _Authentication key_ will be requested.
+Send this _Installation ID_ to our [Sales department](https://www.infragistics.com/about-us/contact-us#sales) based on your region and we will provide you with _Authentication key_ to activate the server.

 <img class="responsive-img" style="box-shadow: 5px -4px 13px 1px grey" src="./images/activate-app-builder.png" />
 <p style="text-align:center;">Activate App Builder</p>

 > [!NOTE]
-> You will be warn through the UI thirty days before the expiration of your key.
+> You will receive a warning message directly through the UI thirty days before your key expires.

 ## Troubleshooting
 ### Docker Desktop on Windows
-[Docker Desktop on Windows is not starting automatically without Login to Windows machine](https://github.com/docker/for-win/issues/6670) - Docker team doesn't  recommend Docker Desktop for _production_ workloads.
-You should use Docker on a Linux box, or Docker for Windows Server if you want Windows containers.
+[Docker Desktop on Windows is not starting automatically without Login to Windows machine](https://github.com/docker/for-win/issues/6670) - Docker team doesn't recommend Docker Desktop for production workloads.
+You should use Docker on a Linux box or Docker for Windows Server if you want Windows containers.

 ## Additional Resources